|468 page views|

 Dec 20, 2010

-The "Green Hornet Dihedral" as well as the over-hanging wall to the left, "Inverted Staircase" and the right face of the Green Hornet Dihedral (begins with an under-cling) and "Turok's Mantle" were all put-up in the early summer of 1970.
-They were my early feeble attempts at "high-ball bouldering" I showed them to Dunc when he moved back from Hawaii.
+The "Green Hornet Dihedral" as well as the overhanging wall to the left, "Inverted Staircase" and the right face of the Green Hornet Dihedral (begins with an undercling) and "Turok's Mantle" were all put-up in the Spring and early Summer of 1970.
+They were my early feeble attempts at "high-ball bouldering" I showed them to Duncan Ferguson when he moved back from Hawaii in the Autumn of 1970.
+We showed it to David Breashears much later.
+If we are keeping it real, it is solid 5.11 with consequences if you do not have a crash pad.
+I know for a fact that it is much easier to boulder this little gem than to lead it placing the marginal pro.
 Cheers!
 Kevin